torrejonv/teranode/docs/howto/miners/docker/minersHowToInstallation.md

 - The data set must be validated, to ensure it has not been tampered with

-##### Option 1 - Seed Teranode from a bitcoind instance

-Precondition: You must have a bitcoind instance running.

-1. Stop your bitcoind instance.
-2. Export the level DB from the bitcoind instance, and mount it in a location accessible to Teranode.
-3. Run the Teranode legacy seeder:

-**TODO** <-----------

-4. Start Teranode.

-##### Option 2

-- Receive and install an initial data set comprising two files:
-    1. Initial UTXO (Unspent Transaction Output) set
-    2. Blockchain DB dump

-       **TODO** <-----------

-- Start the application at a given block height and sync up from there

-To keep the initial data sets up-to-date for new nodes, the BSV Association, directly or through its partners, will continuously create and exports new data sets.

-- Teranode typically makes available the UTXO set for a block 100 blocks prior to the current block
-- This ensures the UTXO set won't change (is finalized)
-- The data set is approximately 3/4 of a day old
-- New nodes still need to catch up on the most recent blocks

 Where possible, BSV recommends using the Initial Data Set Installation approach.

 ### Teranode Installation Types